SAD Lamps vs Red Light Therapy: How to Choose the Best Light Therapy Lamp For You

-Light therapy lamps are often used for seasonal depression, SAD, or the “winter blues.”
-Light therapy lamps mimic natural sunlight by brightening a room.
+Light therapy lamps are often used for seasonal depression, SAD, or the “winter blues” and are often referred to as SAD Lamps.
+SAD Lamps mimic natural sunlight by brightening a room.
 Another type of light therapy with more potential benefits is LED light therapy with red and near infrared (NIR) light.

 What are Therapy Lights?

 Therapy lights can refer to a few different types of treatments.
 There’s red light therapy with a light emitting diode (LED) device (also called photobiomodulation or PBM).
 Many people also use light therapy lamps for SAD and seasonal depression.

 These are the key characteristics of SAD therapy lamps and red light therapy lights.

 Mimic sunlight with bright artificial light.

 Used for prolonged periods to light a room or work space.